Super Mario Odyssey: Legacy

 Since the release of Super Mario Odyssey, various other Nintendo titles, like Mario Golf: Super Rush and the Nintendo Switch and 3DS versions of Captain Toad: Treasure Tracker, have featured levels themed after Odyssey's kingdoms.

 Super Mario Odyssey was announced to be one of Nintendo's games to receive a free game update to "improve playability on the Nintendo Switch 2 system".
 The update was released on June 3, 2025, adding support for 4K resolution, HDR and GameShare.
+The update was developed by Panic Button.

+Several locations and characters from the game appear in The Super Mario Galaxy Movie (2026).
+Mario and Luigi discover and meet Yoshi in the Sand Kingdom in the film's opening.
+Fossil Falls appears as a separate planet where Yoshi, Toad, Baby Mario, and Baby Luigi have to evade the T-Rex.
+One of the game's bosses, the Ruined Dragon, makes a cameo appearance during the final battle created from Bowser Jr.'s paintbrush.

 Modifications

 Many user-made modifications have been made for Super Mario Odyssey, adding new features to the game, such as costumes, enemies, or entire kingdoms.
 In 2022, Super Mario Odyssey: Online was released, a mod that implements online multiplayer functionality into Super Mario Odyssey.
 The mod allows for up to ten simultaneous players to play both the hide-and-seek mode, and the main game, with game progress being synchronized across all players.
 The mod is popular among streamers.
 An upcoming mod, Super Mario Odyssey – A Galaxy Story, aims to port over enemies, game mechanics and all 42 galaxies from Super Mario Galaxy.
 It is scheduled to be released in 2025.